zhanggq96/zhanggq96.github.io/projects.markdown

     </span>
     <span class="project-desc" style="width:45%; float: left;">
         <h5>Human Reaction Timer</h5>
         <p>A hardware-level implementation of a human reaction timer designed using Verilog.
-Randomly generates bit sequences using a linear feedback shift register, then buzzes when sequence matches a time counter; user's reaction time is recorded when switch is flipped after buzz.</p>
+Randomly generates bit sequences using a linear feedback shift register, then buzzes when sequence matches a time counter; user's reaction time is recorded on a 7-seg when switch is flipped after buzz.</p>
         <p>Made for Comp Eng 2DI4, with Daniel Merlano.</p>
     </span>